fonnesbeck/Bios8366/software.md

 These are the most widely-used distributions for scientific computing in Python.
 Alternatives include [Pyzo](http://www.pyzo.org/), [WinPython](http://code.google.com/p/winpython/) and [Python(x,y)](http://code.google.com/p/pythonxy/).

-## Mac OS X
+### Mac OS X

 Since OS X ships with Python pre-installed, it is often inconvenient to install another Python distribution.
 For users running OS X 10.8 (Mountain Lion), I build and maintain the [Scipy Superpack](http://fonnesbeck.github.io/ScipySuperpack/) which are recent builds of fundamental Python scientific computing packages for OS X. The installer is a simple shell script that will install recent 64-bit builds of Numpy,  Scipy, Matplotlib, IPython, Pandas, Statsmodels, Scikit-Learn and PyMC.

-## Linux

-Users on Linux can quickly install the necessary packages from repositories.

 ### Ubuntu & Debian

+Users on Ubuntu or Debian flavors of Linux can quickly install the necessary packages from repositories.

     sudo apt-get install python-numpy python-scipy python-matplotlib \
     ipython ipython-notebook python-pandas python-sympy python-nose